Tourism in Canada: Prince Edward Island

 In 2024, Prince Edward Island tourism generated $87.9 million in tax revenue and $520.7 million in visitor spending.
-Prince Edward Island, often referred to as the "Garden of the Gulf", tourism is linked with the island's identity and economy, serving as a significant driver of economic activity, especially through its historical and cultural tourism, seafood cuisine, and literary tourism centered around the iconic Anne of Green Gables.
+Prince Edward Island, often referred to as the "Garden of the Gulf", tourism is based on its historical scenery, seafood cuisine, and literary tradition centred around the iconic Anne of Green Gables.

 Attractions include Victoria Row, West Point Lighthouse, and the Confederation Bridge, one of the longest bridges in the world.
 Other popular attractions include Charlottetown's Victorian era street and Confederation Trail.
 The island is also renowned for its beaches, such as Cavendish Beach and Brackley Beach.
 The annual Charlottetown Festival focuses on the arts and features performances.